moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 +------------------------------+-----------------------+
 ```

-This documentation is only valid if `HeaderVersion` equals `2`!
+This documentation is only valid if `HeaderVersion` equals `2`.

 > The data except `HeaderVersion` is internally stored as struct `FBlueprintHeader`.

 #### Blueprint Binary Data

-The blueprint binary data is similar to the structure of save games, but slightly different.
+The blueprint binary data is similar to save game data, with minor differences.
-Here, the format is described very shortly with focusing on differences.
+This section focuses only on those differences.
 More detailed information can be found in the [Decompressed binary data](#decompressed-binary-data) section above.

-The binary data layout follows the following format:
+The binary data layout follows this format:

 ```
 +----------------------+------------------------------------------------------+